Patrick Wisdom Player Props: Cubs vs. Marlins

-The Chicago Cubs and Patrick Wisdom, who went 0-for-3 last time out, take on Jesus Luzardo and the Miami Marlins at LoanDepot park, Friday at 6:40 PM ET.
+The Chicago Cubs and Patrick Wisdom (.553 slugging percentage over his past 10 games, including three homers), take on starter Edward Cabrera and the Miami Marlins at LoanDepot park, Saturday at 4:05 PM ET.

 Patrick Wisdom Game Info & Props vs. the Marlins